astralbodies/horsequiz/README.md

 ## Credits

 Made for [HAWS Schallock Center](https://www.hawspets.org/) Horse Chore Crew.
+Photo is of Blue, a horse at the Schallock Center.